Dirt track racing: Motorcycles

 Dirt and grass track bikes have capacities of 250, 350, 500 and in the solo classes and can reach speeds of up to 80 mi/h on the straights and with no brakes fitted to the machine.
-The American Grand National dirt track championship uses motorcycles of up to 750 cc capacities and can reach speeds of up to 130 mi/h.
+The American Flat Track dirt track championship uses motorcycles of up to 750 cc capacities and can reach speeds of up to 130 mi/h.

 There are three sidecar classes.
 The continental class has a 500 cc single-cylinder engine, also in Great Britain there are left- and right-handed sidecar machines with the engines up to 1000 cc.
 Sidecar races are some of the most exciting in Grass Track sport, with the driver and passenger working together to obtain the best grip and speed around the corners.

 Vintage racing

 Many obsolete race vehicles that were left in barns to rust are being restored to their former glory.
 The restored race vehicles are being displayed at car shows and sometimes raced.
 Cars that compete in vintage racing events are from the late 19th century to historic cars from a few years ago.
 There are more than 170 racing events in North America, and thousands of other vintage events sanctioned by hundreds of clubs.